-The Partnership for a Sustainable Athens, a collaboration with the UGA Office of Experiential Learning, provides meaningful learning opportunities for students and valuable support for community partners working to advance sustainability and resilience in the Athens area.
+The Partnership for a Sustainable Athens, a collaboration with the UGA Office of Experiential Learning, provides meaningful learning opportunities for students and valuable support for campus and community partners working to advance sustainability and resilience in the Athens area.
 Partners may include any UGA department or Athens-area non-profit organization, government agency, or local business working toward goals outlined by Envision Athens and/or UGA Strategic Plan.

 I love that the interns work on projects identified by the community rather than working from an assumption that they know what I need better than I do."

-- Internships are for one semester with the potential to expand to additional semesters.
-Intern projects should engage students in meaningful hands-on work that addresses a sustainability challenge and is scaled appropriately for a student working 9 hours per week for one or two semesters.
-(Internships that are administrative or sales-focused are not appropriate for this opportunity.)
+- Intern projects should engage students in meaningful hands-on work that addresses a sustainability challenge and is scaled appropriately for a student working 9 hours per week for one or two semesters.
+Internships that are administrative or sales-focused are not appropriate for this opportunity.

 - Administer and support all aspects of the Partnership for a Sustainable Athens.